yaarilab/Human_AIRRseq_Annotation_pipeline_with_PIgLET/README.md

 # optional, a seperate work directory can be defined using -w flag
 nextflow run main.nf --airr_seq ${sample} --v_germline ${vRef} --d_germline ${dRef} --j_germline ${jRef} --allele_threshold_table ${pigletThreshold} --outdir ${outDir} -w ${work}
 ```

+## Pipeline Product

+The final product of the pipeline will results in these folders:

+- initial_annotation - contains the initial annotated repertoire to the input reference.
+- pre_genotype - contains the sequences used to infer the genotype.
+- genotype_report - contains the PIgLET genotype reports for V, D, and J inference.
+- final_annotation - contains the annotated repertoire to the inferred personal reference.
+- ogrdb_report - contains the OGRDB statistics reports on the final annotated repertoire.

 ## Annotation pipeline overview: